ucd-squidlab/AD7734Lib/README.md

 ###### Inline Notes

 1. Pin Description is best guess from documentation & wiring schematic.
-Defaults are unkown.
+Defaults are unknown.
 U1 socket is populated with the AD7734 Chipset."